cbosoft/rlp/README.md

 # Status

 Randy Looking Porcupines is in almost there.
-The racontour-like particles are settling in a manner like Random Loose Packing (i.e. volume fraction approx 0.55 for monodisperse spheres).
-Rampant Lavish Peas can create configurations of (mono- and bidisperse) particles approaching Random Loose Packing.
+The racontour-like particles are settling to something like Random Loose Packing (i.e. volume fraction approx 0.55 for monodisperse spheres).

 Rakish Lounging Pandas outputs the configuration to .csv, where the first line contains some meta data (box size, volume fraction, friction fraction) and